hours1127/codes-for-arXiv-2208.07548-/README.md

 # codes-for-arXiv-2208.07548

-Codes generating the far-from-equilibrium process of descalarization in the paper aXiv: 2208.07548.
+Codes generating the far-from-equilibrium process of descalarization in the paper arXiv: 2208.07548.

 The file "generating initial data" generates the static solution, so-called hairy black hole, to the concerning system.